 More immediately, the district court's misguided stay under Section 705 of the Administrative Procedure Act ("APA") will reduce access to abortion, exacerbating an already significant reproductive health crisis.
 Although the district court styled its relief as "less drastic," it is not apparent that its consequences are less disruptive than those of a mandatory injunction.
 Since the Supreme Court's decision in Dobbs v.
 Jackson Women's Health Organization, abortion has become inaccessible in much of the United States.
-The resulting delays and denials of care have already had baleful effect on the health of pregnant individuals, for some of whom pregnancy is a life-threatening condition, regardless of their desire to carry their fetus to term.
+The resulting delays and denials of care have already had baleful effects on the health of pregnant individuals, for some of whom pregnancy is a life-threatening condition, regardless of their desire to carry their fetus to term.
 The district court's order would exacerbate these adverse health outcomes by eliminating access to the most common method of early abortion-a two drug regimen of mifepristone and misoprostol.
-Moreover, eliminating access to mifepristone-also used in combination with misoprostol for the management of early miscarriage1-will mean fewer options for treating early pregnancy loss,2 which includes a spontaneous abortion, missed abortion, incomplete abortion, or inevitable abortion-conditions that can be lifethreatening, including posing a risk of sepsis or loss of future pregnancy capacity if not treated quickly.3
+Moreover, eliminating access to mifepristone-also used in combination with misoprostol for the management of early miscarriage1-will mean fewer options for treating early pregnancy loss,2 which includes a spontaneous abortion, missed abortion, incomplete abortion, or inevitable abortion-conditions that can be life-threatening and can pose a risk of sepsis or loss of future pregnancy capacity if not treated quickly.3

-Therefore, emergency relief from the order is necessary to mitigate the imminent harm facing members of the public, many of whom rely on the availability of mifepristone for reproductive care-and many more of whom rely on the integrity of FDA's drug approval process for continued access to life-
+Therefore, the district court's order not only misapplies the law but also threatens to harm members of the public, many of whom rely on the availability of mifepristone for reproductive care-and many more of whom rely on the integrity of FDA's drug approval process for continued access to life-improving and